Petaling Jaya Selangor, Malaysia Travel Guide

 For experienced hikers seeking a strenuous challenge, this ridge offers panoramic views.
 This hike requires permits, proper gear, and experience.

 Be aware of the wild macaques.
-They are curious and can be bold, attempting to snatch food, drinks, or shiny objects.
+They are curious and could be bold, attempting to snatch food, drinks, or shiny objects.
 Do not feed them, and keep your belongings secured and out of their reach.
 Do not antagonize them.

 Many cultural centers and hotels (e.g., Malaysian Tourist Centre - MaTiC) display traditional Malay, Chinese, and Indian dances and music.